Multipartite Entanglement in Stabilizer Tensor Networks

 (we suppress local states on $A$, $B$ and $C$ which do not impact the entanglement).
 The integers $a,b,c,g\geq0$ are uniquely determined; thus they meaningfully characterize the bipartite and tripartite entanglement between subsystems $A$, $B$ and $C$.
-Our main result then is the following:
+Now we can state our main result:

-\begin{thm}[Tripartite entanglement] Let $A$, $B$, $C$ denote a tripartition of the boundary (\cref{fig:tripartite},~(a)).
+\begin{thm}[Tripartite entanglement in random stabilizer networks] Let $A$, $B$, $C$ denote a tripartition of the boundary (\cref{fig:tripartite}~(a)), and $p\equiv2\pmod3$.
 Then the expected number of GHZ states in a random stabilizer network is of order $O(1)$ in the limit of large $N$.

 Explicitly, we have the following bound in terms of the geometry of the tensor network: